Termx/playwright-python-sample/README.md

 Basic template using Playwright with pytest-bdd, and YAML.
+(WORK IN PROGRESS)

 Prerequisites:
 - Python 3.13.5